Tontitown, Arkansas: Education

 It is in the Springdale School District.

 Jim Rollins Elementary School a.k.a.
 Jim D. Rollins School of Innovation, a part of the Springdale district, is in Tontitown.
 It uses an open classroom instructional model from New Zealand.
 Planning for the school began circa 2018 In October 2020 the district began building the school, which opened in fall 2021, though with some construction left unfinished.
 The dedication occurred in 2022.
 The school was named after a person who served as the superintendent of the Springdale district.

 In 2022 much of Tontitown is zoned to Jim D. Rollins Elementary in Tontitown (areas south of 412) and Shaw Elementary School in Springdale (areas north of 412), with some areas in the east zoned to Bernice Young Elementary School.
 All of Tontitown is zoned to Hellstern Middle School, Central Junior High School, and Har-Ber High School, all in Springdale.

 Most of the community, in 2006, was zoned to Bernice Young Elementary School, with a portion zoned to Walker Elementary School.
 Tontitown was divided between Hellstern and Helen Tyson middle schools, and Central and Southwest junior high schools.
 All portions were zoned to Har-Ber.

 Ozark Catholic Academy, a Roman Catholic high school, is in Tontitown.

+Transportation

+As of 2023, there is no fixed route transit service in Tontitown.
+Ozark Regional Transit operates bus services nearby in Springdale, but only demand-response service in Tontitown.